UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 <img src="images/cosmos_pipeline.png" alt="pipeline overview" width="800"/>

-#### Document Fetching, Storage and Processing System
+### Document Fetching, Storage and Processing System
 A key component of the infrastructure we are developing is an extension of the [GeoDeepDive](https://geodeepdive.org) document acquisition, storage, and processing system.
-This digital library and computing infrastructure, called **xDD**, is capable of supporting a wide range of activities that require information to be located and extracted from published documents. xDD currently contains over 8.8 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial publishers.
-The number of documents in xDD spans all domains of science and biomedicine and continues to grow by some 8K daily, making it the single largest source of published scientific information that can be leveraged by multiple, collaborating teams.
+This digital library and computing infrastructure, called **xDD**, is capable of supporting a wide range of activities that require information to be continuously located and extracted from published documents.
+Currently, xDD contains over 8.8 million documents, principally from journals and other serials, that have been published by a variety of open-access and commercial publishers.
+Documents in xDD span all domains of science and biomedicine and the library continues to grow by some 8K documents daily.
+As a result, xDD is currently the single largest source of published scientific information that can be leveraged by multiple, collaborating teams.

 <img src="images/growth.png" alt="xdd_growth" width="800"/>

+The distinguishing characteristics of the COSMOS xDD infrastructure are our ability to:

+1. Continuously acquire and store PDF documents and bibliographic metadata from partnered publishers.
+2. Extract and index the text layer from the PDF documents, allowing rapid discovery of relevant literature.
+3. Rapidly process all stored documents via the over quarter million CPU hours that are available daily on UW-Madison's Center for High Throughput Computing (CHTC) cluster.

-Because document access and computing capacity are foundational to any system that seeks to leverage published scientific information, the COSMOS ASKE TA1 project is well-positioned to contribute to other ASKE team activities.
-We are currently beginning collaboration with TA2 project EMMAA by deploying elements of their current pipeline on our larger corpus and automated document acquisition system.
-The work of other ASKE team members that intersect in the published literature may also benefit in Phase 2.
+Because access to a large collection of documents, and the computing capacity required to parse and extract information from them, is foundational to any activity that seeks to automate the utilization of published scientific information, we are well-positioned to succeed and to contribute to the success of other ASKE teams.
+For example, we are currently beginning collaboration with the TA2 EMMAA project by deploying elements of their current pipeline on our larger xDD and COSMOS system.
+The work of other ASKE team members that depends on access to the published literature may also benefit in ASKE Phase 2.

-COSMOS xDD infrastructure is built to:

-1. Acquire and store PDF documents from partnered publishers, along with high-quality bibliographical metadata
-2. Extract and store the text layer from the PDF documents, allowing rapid discovery of relevant literature.
-3. Process the stored documents, either via UW-Madison's Center for High Throughput Computing (CHTC) cluster or on machines purchased specifically for the COSMOS project.

-Metadata (including tracking how documents have been processed) is stored in a mongoDB instance, with a shadowed ElasticSearch instance running alongside to enable robust and scalable searching of the documents' metadata (including text contents, when available).

 #### Collection of Training Data and Annotations